Risotto – Better Prepared In The U.S.

 Broil the pound of bacon in a drip pan until crunchy brown.
 Set aside on paper towels and let dry.
 Save all the drippings.

-Add a few pinches of sea salt and plenty of coarse black pepper as you stir making sure not to over salt the mix.
+RisottoAdd a few pinches of sea salt and plenty of coarse black pepper.
+Do this as you continue to stir.
+Make sure not to over salt the mix.

 Just before serving crumble up the crunchy bacon into bits and add to the mix.
 Then add the 1/2 lb. of grated Gruyere Cheese to the Risotto and stir.
 Top each serving with a spoonful of bacon drippings and additional grated Gruyere.
+Serve immediately as the dish will continue to cook while it sits.